-We shall try our best to complete review process within 30 days from the date of submission.
+We shall try our best to complete the review process within 30 days from the date of submission.
 The article processing charge is mandatory for all articles.
-In order to preserve a high quality of this journal, the Editorial Board may wish to set some rules from time to time.
+In order to preserve the high quality of this journal, the Editorial Board may wish to set some rules from time to time.

 Reviews are also peer-reviewed.

 Short Communications: A Short Communication is suitable for recording the results of complete small investigations or giving details of new models or hypotheses, innovative methods, techniques, or apparatus.
 The style of main sections need not conform to that of full-length paper.
 Short communications are 2 to 4 printed pages in (about 5 to 10 manuscript pages) length.
 They are limited to a maximum of two figures and one table.
 They should present a complete study that is more limited in scope than is found in full-length papers.
 The items of manuscript preparation listed above apply to Short Communications with the following differences: (1) Abstracts are limited to 100 words; (2) instead of a separate Materials and Methods section, experimental procedures may be incorporated into Figure Legends and Table footnotes; (3) Results and Discussion should be combined into a single section.